Quicken Windows Help

 Automatic order retrieval

-If Chrome has not been running for more than 24 hours, the extension attempts to retrieve orders the next time Chrome is launched.
+By default, the extension retrieves new Amazon orders every 24 hours as long as your browser is running.
+If your browser has not been running for more than 24 hours, the extension attempts to retrieve orders the next time you open it.

 What happens during One Step Update